toonnix-github/DanHarem/userstory.md

 ### User Story 31b Notes
 Implemented a basic companion shop.
 Monsters now drop 1 gold along with XP.
 The HUD shows current gold and the shop lists available recruits with their stats and price (currently 1).
 Buying a companion deducts gold, adds them to the inventory and shows a confirmation or an insufficient funds warning.
 Unit tests cover purchase validation, currency deduction and the gold reward from combat.
+The shop now appears as a dedicated building in town with a clear banner.
+Players can click the building or press **E** nearby to open the recruitment menu.